The United States encompasses several beautiful mountains, rivers, valleys, and awe-inspiring sights.

 Also Read: Top 10 Tourist Attractions in San Francisco

-Called the 'Gathering Place' Oahu does resemble that with a melting pot of cultures, foods and people moving to the island to live the paradise lifestyle which is slower, activity driven and full of Aloha.
+Called the 'Gathering Place', Oahu does resemble that with a melting pot of cultures, foods and people moving to the island to live the paradise lifestyle that is slower, activity-driven and full of Aloha.

 For visitors, basing yourself in Honolulu or the Waikiki neighborhood gives access to plenty of beach time, shopping fun, dining and drinking venues along with historic parts of the city you can explore, hike up to Diamond Head for amazing views of the city and coastlines or do some fun adventure activity like swimming, snorkeling or even take a surfing lesson on the soft sandy beaches at Waikiki.

 You can easily walk to the major attractions around Waikiki or take public transportation or Uber to sites outside of the city.

 Close by are wonderful museums, botanical gardens and waterfalls, fantastic little towns and iconic Pearl Harbor and the USS Arizona, which are the most important historical monuments of the city.

 Check out this post on the top things to do in Honolulu for more inspiration, images and wonderful places to visit in this exciting and fun city in Oahu.

 Noel Morata | This Hawaii Life